-The School offers the following academic programmes:
+Programs of Studies: The School offers the following academic program:

-1. Integrated Master of Science in Optometry and Vision Sciences: The 5-year Integrated M.Sc. course is designed to train the students in different aspects of optometry and vision science and is backed up with extensive practical skills and clinical internship.
-The clinical training is offered in LV Prasad Eye Institute, Hyderabad, Aravind Eye Hospital, Mehdipatnam, Hyderabad.
+1. Integrated Master of Science in Optometry and Vision Sciences: The 5-year Integrated M.Sc. course is designed to train the students in different aspects of optometry and vision science and is backed up with extensive practical skills and one year of mandatory clinical internship their 4th year of training at any of the recognized Institutions by SoMS like LV Prasad Eye Institute, Hyderabad, Aravind Eye Hospital, Mehdipatnam, Hyderabad.
+Centre for Sight, Hyderabad, Pushpagiri Eye Institute, Swaroop Eye Hospital.
+The selection process for the internship includes written test and or interview at the end of their third year.

 No of Seats: 20

-Eligibility for the I.M.Sc. in Optometry and Vision Sciences:
+Eligibility for the Master of Science in Optometry and Vision Sciences:

-The eligibility for admission to the course is based on a written test followed by an interview.
-The written test paper based on XII Board syllabus will have a total of 75 objective type questions in Biology, Chemistry, and basic Medical Sciences.
+The eligibility for admission to the course is based on a written test.
+The written test paper based on XII Board syllabus will have a total of 100objective type questions in Biology, Chemistry, Physics and Mathematics.

-2. Master in Public Health:
+2. Master of Public Health:

-As the saying goes "Science discovers, Technology develops and Public Health delivers", the School of Medical Sciences of the UoH embarked on completing the cycle by an innovative approach - the Master in Public Health program.
+As the saying goes "Science discovers, Technology develops and Public Health delivers", the School of Medical Sciences of the UoH embarked on completing the cycle by an innovative approach - the Master of Public Health program.
 It is trying to ensure that the "bench to bedside to brass-tacks" competencies are developed through this programme.
-Public Health is an interdisciplinary entity that promotes and practices a holistic concept of health with a mission of protecting health and saving lives of millions of people at a time.
-Public health encompasses the domains extending from life sciences, social and management sciences, engineering to medical and health sciences.

 The Master of Public Health, a two year interdisciplinary program, is offered by School of Medical Sciences in collaboration with other Schools within University of Hyderabad (School of Social Sciences, School of Management students, School of Economics, S N School of Performing Arts, Fine Arts & Communication) and conjointly with Indian Institute of Public Health (IIPH)-Hyderabad.
-The course is innovatively structured to have core courses, tracks and electives that student can pursue to complete the MPH programme with a choice based credit system framework.
-The major objectives of the MPH programme of UoH is as follows:
+The major objectives of the MPH program of UoH is as follows:

-• Prepare professionals to work in public health in socially, culturally and economically diverse populations by being attentive to needs of vulnerable and disadvantaged groups.
+- Prepare professionals to work in public health in socially, culturally and economically diverse populations by being attentive to needs of vulnerable and disadvantaged groups. - Promote public health research in institutional and field settings - Train personnel in program organization and management, problem solving, and critical thinking in the public health domain;

-• Promote public health research in institutional and field settings
+• Promote qualities of leadership among public health professionals and effectively use communication skills for health advocacy.

-Train personnel in program organization and management, problem solving, and critical thinking in the public health domain;

-- Promote qualities of leadership among public health professionals and effectively use communication skills for health advocacy.
-Train professionals for teaching /training posts in public health institutions for - Disability, community Nursing etc.
+Train professionals for teaching /training posts in public health institutions for disability, community nursing and health project management